hackerb9/vt340test/docs/standards/README.md

 </sub>
 <br clear="all"/>

-In fact, none of the standards in the IR appear to be designed for composing adjacent glyphs using character cell terminals.
+In fact, none of the single-byte standards in the IR appear to be designed for composing adjacent glyphs using character cell terminals.
 It is a strange lack, but perhaps the committee was trying to not be tied to any particular technology.

+<sub> Note: There _are_ character cell box drawing characters in
+IR168, the [Japanese Graphic Character Set](168.pdf), so such composition was not completely banned.
+IR168 is similar to the VT100 Graphics Character Set, but is not a complete replacement as it lacks the five "scanline" characters.
+(Moreover, although it was possible on the VT382, it would likely be an interesting challenge to get a VT340 to use a multibyte character set with 6,879 characters!)</sub>

 </details>